CarCostCheck

 Total Car Check at £1.99: This is their "Basic" report.
 It includes vehicle details (make, model, colour, engine size), keeper count, scrapped status, and a basic MOT due date.
 It does not check for outstanding finance, stolen status, or detailed write-off categories.
 If you are buying a used car from a private seller, this level of check is not sufficient.

-CarCostCheck at £4.99: The premium report matches MyCarCheck on provenance (stolen, finance, write-off, VIN, keepers) and then adds everything from the free tier: full MOT analysis, repair cost predictions, reliability scoring, fuel and tax costs, insurance group data, DVSA recall checks, and common faults.
-It is the only service at this price that gives you both the "is this car safe to buy?" checks and the "will this car cost me a fortune to run?" analysis in one report.
+CarCostCheck at £4.99: The premium report includes the full Experian provenance set (stolen, finance, write-off, VIN, keepers), with finance included at the £4.99 price, then adds everything from the free tier: full MOT analysis, repair cost predictions, reliability scoring, fuel and tax costs, insurance group data, DVSA recall checks, and common faults.
+At £4.99 it is the only report that combines the provenance checks with running-cost and reliability analysis in one place, with no app or subscription.

 Try It Yourself